How do I point my mail to Google Apps?

 Before you start:

-- Make sure that your Google Apps account is established.
+- Make sure that your Google Apps account is already established.
 Learn more here.

-- The domain you want to use for Google Apps must be using (mt) nameservers.
+- If you want to use (mt) Media Temple's "Point Mail to Google" tool, the domain you want to use for Google Apps must be using (mt) nameservers.

 - Log into your AccountCenter.